October 10, 2016

 What would you consider to be your passion outside of work?
 How did you get started in it?
 Any advice for anyone looking to try this activity?

-I don’t really have one specific passion, but I tend to jump around to a lot of media stuff, like movies/video games/anime and animated stuff.
+I don’t really have one specific passion, but I tend to jump around to a lot of media stuff, like movies/video games/anime, and animated stuff.
 I like having a bunch of things that I can be into and keep myself busy with.
-As for advice, I always say ask a friend for recommendations that they think matches your personality and interests, then branching out from there.
-I would also say just jumping in and trying something out it, since you never know if you’ll like it or not if you don’t give it a shot.
+As for advice, I always say ask a friend for recommendations that they think to match your personality and interests, then branch out from there.
+I would also say just jumping in and trying something out it since you never know if you’ll like it or not if you don’t give it a shot.